jpdjere/data-structures-algorithms/Section 10 - Trees/Section 10 - Interview Questions.md

 ### Subproblem 2

-Now we need to think how to find out how many nodes are in the last level of the tree. remembering that in a full binary tree all nodes in the last layer are pushed to the left, if we can find out which is the last node in the layer then it is trivial to know how many nodes there are in the level.
+Now we need to think how to find out how many nodes are in the last level of the tree.
+Remembering that in a full binary tree all nodes in the last layer are pushed to the left, if we can find out which is the last node in the layer then it is trivial to know how many nodes there are in the level.

 So, we know that **the minimum number of nodes in the last layer has to be 1** (since it can't be empty.)